LaurisaNeuwirth/ocsf-log-normalizer/README.md

 > Normalize security logs to the OCSF format, validate schema consistency, and detect schema drift over time.

-This project ingests raw security logs (e.g., Okta, CrowdStrike, AWS CloudTrail), normalizes them into the [Open Cybersecurity Schema Framework (OCSF)](https://ocsf.io/) format, and validates them using JSON Schemas.
+This project ingests raw security logs from  AWS CloudTrail, Bitdefender, Nginx, Okta and Zeek, normalizes them into the Open Cybersecurity Schema Framework (OCSF)](https://ocsf.io/) format, and validates them using JSON Schemas.

 ---